ruben-hutter/TraceGuard/presentation/notes/thesis_presentation_notes.md

 ---

-Here are speaking notes for "The Insight" section:

 ## Slide 8: The Core Insight - Taint as a Guide
 - **Connect to previous**: "We saw SE has power but wastes resources.
 What if we could guide it?"
 - **Point to left diagram**: Classical SE explores all paths equally - no prioritization